YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 The minimum EXTENSION is zero blocks.

 When a database file with automatic extension disabled (EXTENSION_COUNT=0) starts to get full, YottaDB records the FREEBLSLOW warning in the system log.
 So as to not compromise performance, YottaDB checks whenever the master bit map must be updated to show that a local bit map is full, and issues the warning if there are fewer than 512 free blocks or if the number of free blocks is less than total blocks/32.
-This means that for databases whose size is 512 blocks or less the warning comes at the last successful update before the database becomes full.
+This means that for databases whose size is 512 blocks or less, the warning comes at the last successful update before the database becomes full.

 The maximum EXTENSION is 65,535 blocks.